Southwestern University

 • Become a future CELSA partner!

-• This academic year’s partners are: The Georgetown Project, Cosmic Roots, Simple Sparrow, and SU Education Course: School, Society, and Diversity
+• This academic year’s partners are: The Georgetown Project, Roots that Bind Us, PFLAG, Navigation Services/Coalition for the Unhoused, and SU Education Course: School, Society and Diversity

 • Schedule a meeting with Manda Wittebort to explore ways to connect with Southwestern and become a partner.